JULIE & "DAYS" CELEBRATE 48 YEARS ON NBC...SUSAN SEAFORTH HAYES CELEBRATES 45 YEARS IN THE ROLE!

 East Coast on Monday, November 8, 1965.
 While much has changed in Salem in those

-43 years, four things remain the same from that first episode: Frances Reid is
+48 years, three things remain the same from that first episode: Macdonald

 Charla Doherty and Macdonald Carey pose for a promotional photo taken on the police station set during the first episode taping on October 29, 1965.

 The "three faces of Julie" from 1965-1967: Charla Doherty, Kathy Dunn and Cathy Ferrar.

 debuted in November 1965.
 It was now November, 1968 and head writer Bill Bell